turingschool/mod-0-project-fe/section2/README.md

 git push origin main
 ```

-You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did in this section!
+You should now be able to log in to GitHub, navigate to your remote project repository and see all the work you did in this section!

 ## Vocabulary From Book
 The readings in the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book use JavaScript in a way that is likely unfamiliar to you.
 The book uses specific JavaScript properties and functions to interact with HTML elements on a webpage, like changing or adding text on a webpage.
 Initially, we will be using JavaScript without HTML.
 That's why you haven't seen these techniques before!
 We will address these techniques thoroughly during Mod 1, however, here are some quick definitions to help you become familiar with them.

 * `document.getElementById()`: a method used to retrieve an element from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)